 NOTE 4—The Authenticator and Supplicant normally derive a PTK only once per association.
 A Supplicant or an Authenticator use the 4-way handshake or FILS authentication to derive a new PTK.
 Both the Authenticator and Supplicant create a new nonce value for each 4-way handshake or FILS authentication instance.

-The KCK shall be computed as the first KCK_bits bits (bits 0 to KCK_bits–1) of the PTK:
+The PTK-KCK shall be computed as the first KCK_bits bits (bits 0 to KCK_bits–1) of the PTK:

-KCK= L(PTK, 0, KCK_bits)
+PTK-KCK= L(PTK, 0, KCK_bits)

-The KCK is used by IEEE Std 802.1X-2010 to provided data origin authenticity in the 4-way handshake and group key handshake messages.
+The PTK-KCK is used by IEEE Std 802.1X-2010 to provided data origin authenticity in the 4-way handshake and group key handshake messages.

-The KEK shall be computed as the next KEK_bits bits of the PTK:
+The PTK-KEK shall be computed as the next KEK_bits bits of the PTK:

-KEK = L(PTK, KCK_bits, KEK_bits)
+PTK-KEK = L(PTK, KCK_bits, KEK_bits)

-The KEK is used by the EAPOL-Key frames to provide data confidentiality in the 4-way handshake and group key handshake messages.
+The PTK-KEK is used by the EAPOL-Key frames to provide data confidentiality in the 4-way handshake and group key handshake messages.

 The temporal key (TK) shall be computed as the next TK_bits bits of the PTK: